Handheld television: History

 Since the switch-over to digital broadcasting, handheld TVs have reduced in size and improved in quality.
 Portable TV was eventually brought to digital TV with DVB-H, although it didn't see much success.
-The major current manufacturers of DVB-T standard (common throughout Europe) handheld TVs are August International, ODYS and Xoro.

 Hardware

 These devices often have stereo 1⁄8 inch (3.5 mm) phono plugs for composite video-analog mono audio relay to serve them as composite monitors; also, some models have mono 3.5 mm jacks for the broadcast signal that is usually relayed via F connector or Belling-Lee connector on standard television models.

 Some include HDMI, USB and SD ports.

 Screen sizes vary from 1.3 to 5 in.
 Some handheld televisions also double as portable DVD players and USB personal video recorders.

 Size

 Portable televisions cannot fit in a pocket, but often run on batteries and include a cigarette lighter receptacle plug.

 Pocket televisions fit in a pocket.

 Wearable televisions sometimes are made in the form of a wristwatch.